jmerhar/photography/README.md

 # After downloading, make the script executable
 $ chmod a+x remove-sidecars.pl

-# Run with the path to your photos
+# Run it with the path to your photos
 $ ./remove-sidecars.pl /path/to/my/photos
 Please specify a list of sidecar extensions [JPG jpg JPEG jpeg] JPG jpg Please specify a list of raw photo extensions [RW2 CR2 DNG dng] RW2 DNG